JL-14/viking-experience-uk/README.md

 ### First Time Visitor Goals:

-*On my first visit, I want to easily find out what The Viking Experience UK is, and what is on offer.
+* On my first visit, I want to easily find out what The Viking Experience UK is, and what is on offer.
-*On my first visit, I want to be able to easily navigate through the site, and find information about the experiences I am interested in.
+* On my first visit, I want to be able to easily navigate through the site, and find information about the experiences I am interested in.
-*On my first visit, I want to easily see where The Viking Experience UK is located.
+* On my first visit, I want to easily see where The Viking Experience UK is located.

 ### Returning Visitor Goals:

-*On my return visit, I want to be able to check the dates of the experiences and find information that would enable me to decide which package to book.
+* On my return visit, I want to be able to check the dates of the experiences and find information that would enable me to decide which package to book.
-*On my return visit, I want to be able to make a booking or send a query to the company, or contact details to enable me to get in touch with them directly.
+* On my return visit, I want to be able to make a booking or send a query to the company, or contact details to enable me to get in touch with them directly.
-*On my return visit, I want to be able to find links for more information about the aspects of Viking life in the UK I am interested in.

 ### Frequent Visitor Goals:

-*As a frequent visitor to the site, I want to see whether there are new dates for the experiences, and what the availability is.
+* As a frequent visitor to the site, I want to see whether there are new dates for the experiences, and what the availability is.
-*As a frequent visitor, I want to see whether there are new experiences available.
+* As a frequent visitor, I want to see whether there are new experiences available.

 ## Features